Thor-Ablestar

 The Thor-Ablestar, or Thor-Able-Star, also known as Thor-Epsilon was an early American expendable launch system consisting of a PGM-17 Thor missile, with an Ablestar upper stage.
 It was a member of the Thor family of rockets, and was derived from the Thor-Able.

-The Ablestar second stage was an enlarged version of the Able, which gave the Thor-Ablestar a greater payload capacity compared to the Thor-Able.
+The improved Able-Star version was used as the upper stage of the Thor-Ablestar two stage launcher.
+The Able-Star second stage was an enlarged version of the Able rocket stage using AJ10-104 or AJ10-104D engines, which gave the Thor-Ablestar a greater payload capacity compared to the earlier Thor-Able.
 It also incorporated restart capabilities, allowing a multiple-burn trajectory to be flown, further increasing payload, or allowing the rocket to reach different orbits.
 It was the first rocket to be developed with such a capability and development of the stage took a mere eight months.